alexling540/gn-test/README.md

 ```
 src
  ⌞cms
+  ⌞preview-templates
  ⌞components
+  ⌞layout
+  ⌞templates
  ⌞images
+ ⌞page-templates
  ⌞pages
-  ⌞templates
 static
  ⌞admin
+ ⌞assets
 ```

 - src
   - cms: Netlify CMS files, register previews for use in the admin panel
+    - preview-templates: Templates to render the previews within the admin panel
   - components: Reusuable components
+    - layout: Main layout templates
+    - templates: Content templates to render content, used in components found in cms/preview-templates and page-templates folders
+  - page-templates: Templates used for making pages based on markdown files created by CMS
   - pages: Pages to be generated, the path of a file is the exact path of the page
-  - templates: Templates used for making pages based on markdown files created by CMS and used as previews
 - static
   - admin: yaml file used to configure collections in the Netlify CMS admin panel
+  - assets: Static files created by the CMS

 ## Deployment